Transfer Student FAQs

 The School of Business requires the completion of Precalculus for its majors.
 It is best if this course is completed BEFORE transferring to SUNY New Paltz.

-Due to the number of incoming students, we cannot guarantee a one-on-one remote session at this time, however, we can evaluate your community college transcript to verify what business courses will transfer and what business courses you will still need to take.
+Due to the number of incoming students, we cannot guarantee a one-on-one remote session at this time, however, we can evaluate your college previous institution’s transcript to verify what business courses will transfer and what business courses you will still need to take.

 Your transcript will also be pre-evaluated prior to coming to SUNY New Paltz to give you a clear understanding of what courses you will register for during your orientation session.
 If there are any changes presented during your orientation session, we will make changes immediately with documented proof.